pankajpatro703/digitalCom-lib/README.md

+# DigitalCommunication algorithms
-# Data Compression and Encryption algorithms
+Repository for implementation of Data compression, encryption and error correction algorithms in Digital communication.